Simon Haworth: Club career

 Born in Cardiff, Haworth began his career at Cardiff City on a Youth Training Scheme and broke into the first team due to an injury crisis during the 1995–1996 season.
 He fully established himself the following year which led to him nearly signing for Norwich City only for the move to break down at the last minute.
 But after he earned his first cap for Wales he moved to Coventry City for £500,000, a record fee received for a player by Cardiff at the time, but struggled to find form for the club, scoring just once against Everton in the League Cup, and subsequently moved to Wigan Athletic for £750,000, a record signing for the club at the time.

 He managed to show his ability for Wigan and helped them to win the Football League Trophy in the 1998–99 season.
-He was also the first Wigan player to score at their new JJB Stadium, doing so in a game against Scunthorpe United.
+He was the first Wigan player to score at their new JJB Stadium (doing so in a game against Scunthorpe United) and also one of the last Wigan players to score at the 'old' Wembley Stadium before it was demolished in 2000 - a memorable goal against Gillingham in the Division 2 Play-off final.
 Eventually leaving the club in February 2002 he joined Tranmere Rovers, linking up with former strike partner Stuart Barlow again.
 During the 2003–04 season he suffered a double fracture in his right leg which ruled him out for around eight months.
 He attempted a comeback in November 2004 but was in considerable pain due to his leg not being fully healed.
 He decided to call an end to his football career to concentrate on his business ventures.